shanu121/twitter_latest_twwet/README.md

 twitter_latest_twwet
 ====================

-#this application provide latest tweet by user by using oauth2 authentication machenism.anyone can add this app in their application
+#Application provides latest tweet of the user by using oauth2 authentication machenism.
-#here is view that will help to understand the flow of process of oauth 2 authentication
+#Here is the flow of process of oauth 2 authentication
 views.py